raviraj988/raviraj988.github.io/_pages/about.md

 **Machine Learning Engineer**
 *Tata Consultancy Services* (2019–2023)
-- Led the development of robust NLP pipelines using BERT, RoBERTa, and Longformer for complaint categorization and severity prediction in banking systems.
+- Led the development of robust NLP pipelines using BERT, RoBERTa, and Longformer for complaint categorization and severity prediction in banking/ finance domain.
 - Built CI/CD workflows with Jenkins, MLflow, Docker, and Kubernetes to support reproducible ML lifecycle and scalable model deployment across hybrid environments.
 - Designed real-time monitoring and drift detection dashboards using Prometheus and Grafana.